 Edits made to a feature service by the source owner can be synchronized, one way, with receiving participants.
 However, the ability for receiving participants to edit their hosted feature services and synchronize the edits back to the source feature service, a two way sharing of edits, is not supported.

-I have a feature layer that is shared with a group linked to a collaboration workspace where the option to copy data is selected.
-I want to change the workspace setting to share as references.
-How is this done?
+I have a feature layer shared with a group linked to a collaboration workspace where the option to copy data is selected.
+How can I change the workspace setting to share as references?

 Unshare the feature layer from the group.
 If you are using scheduled sync, wait for a sync to occur.
 The default sync interval is 24 hours.
 The system administrator must then edit the workspace and join a new group with sharing of feature layers as references.
 Share the feature layer with this new group.